Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 November 2024 10.29.32 UTC
+- WIB: Rabu, 13 November 2024 11.29.17 UTC
-- WITA: Rabu, 13 November 2024 11.29.32 UTC
+- WITA: Rabu, 13 November 2024 12.29.17 UTC
-- WIT: Rabu, 13 November 2024 12.29.32 UTC
+- WIT: Rabu, 13 November 2024 13.29.17 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

 Kategori: success